-Trying to cover the basics such as transportation, food and housing on Block Island can be ridiculously expensive and intimidating.
-And the last thing you want to think about during a summer trip is your budget.
-While it’s seemingly impossible to visit Block Island on the cheap, we’ve actually come up with 10 sure-fire ways to save on your next trip to Block Island!
+Visiting Block Island has been a summer favorite of ours for years now.
+Although, trying to cover the basics such as transportation, food and housing on Block Island can be ridiculously expensive and intimidating.
+The last thing you want to think about during a summer trip is your budget.
+While it’s seemingly impossible, we have listed our 10 sure-fire ways to visit Block Island on the cheap for you today.

 Book the traditional (slow) ferry.

 The cheapest way to Block Island is with the traditional ferry from Point Judith, RI.
 This ferry is typically on-time.
 Just keep in mind that the traditional ferry is essentially the slow ferry, which will take 55-75 minutes to get to the island.
 Meanwhile, the high-speed ferry only takes 30 minutes.
 If you’re nervous about getting seasick, the non-drowsy version of Dramamine has worked for me.